Chapter 19 : That's How the Biscuit Breaks

 "But what's going on?"

 "I think I mixed some wires..."
 But the truth was she had no idea.
 A million and one things could go wrong when mixing magic and electricity at the molecular level, and one could only prevent so much.
-In her quest to make electricity work amidst magic, could she have possibly gone too far and created an —
+Could she have possibly gone too far and created an—

 The prototype continued to crackle, electric streaks arcing further by the second, and everyone took a step back.
 A loud grinding sound reverberated from the floor.